RobDHess/Steerable-E3-GNN/index.md

 ---
 layout: default
-title:  "Steerable Equivariant Message Passing on Molecular Graphs"
+title:  "Geometric and Physical Quantities Improve E(3) Equivariant Message Passing"
 description: Blog post
-date:   2021-06-08 17:03:39 +0200
+date:   2022-04-26
 usemathjax: true
 ---

 <link rel="stylesheet" href="assets/css/accordion.css">

 This is a blog post accompanying the paper [Geometric and Physical Quantities Improve E(3) Equivariant Message Passing ](https://arxiv.org/abs/2110.02905).
 The goal is to give a quick overview of our method, its motivations and its consequences, maybe in a way that is more accesible than in the paper itself.
-This blog provides us with the space to include some extra figures, which might clarify our approach more thoroughly.

-# Key insights of the paper

-The paper has three main pillars:

-1. The introduction of Steerable Equivariant Graph Neural Networks (**SEGNNs**) as **generalisation** of equivariant graph neural networks
-2. Showing that SEGNNs are effective on **local graphs** with small cutoff radii
-3. Framing of various (equivariant) message passing algorithms in a **unified convolutional form**

-In this blog post we focus on point 1 and point 2.
-Point 3 is discussed at length in the paper.
+We also link several ressources which we find helpful not only for understanding the paper, but also for getting acquainted with equivariant graph networks in general.

 # Credit